 Trustees have three commonly recognized duties to the organization they serve: the duty of care, the duty of loyalty, and the duty of obedience.
 The duty of care concerns the trustee’s competence in performing directorial functions and typically require him/her to use the care that an ordinarily prudent person would exercise in a like position and under similar circumstances.
 The duty of loyalty requires the trustee’s faithful pursuit of the interests of the organization he/she serves rather than the financial or other interests of the trustee or of another person or organization.
-The duty of obedience requires that a director act with fidelity within the bounds of the law to the organization’s mission as expressed in its Constitution and By-Laws.
+The duty of obedience requires that a trustee act with fidelity within the bounds of the law to the CVBC mission as expressed in the latest Constitution and By-Laws.

 Each of these duties is a duty to CVBC only and may be enforced by CVBC or by someone acting on its behalf whose legal right to enforce such duties derives from CVBC’s right to do so.
-It is important to remember that the breach of these duties may give rise to liability on the part of the director.
+It is important to remember that the breach of these duties may give rise to liability on the part of the trustee.
 The Trustees must follow the will of the church.
 If a trustee fails to perform duties as directed, they may be removed by a 2/3 vote of the active members present at a regular or special called business meeting.

 Trustee liability occurs in three distinctly different situations.
 First, they may be liable for breaching the duties of care, loyalty, or obedience on behalf of CVBC if, as a result of the breach, the church has been injured.
 These fiduciary duties may be enforced only by CVBC or someone acting on its behalf.
 Second, those dealing with CVBC may suffer some personal or financial injury and may, in addition to or instead of seeking relief from CVBC exclusively, seek to hold trustees responsible individually.
 These suits instituted by those outside the organization are generally referred to as “third‑party actions.”